-This area will be protected for its landscape and nature conservation value, and also in consideration of its poor road access.
-It is also recognised that the access here is a major constraint
+This area will be protected for its landscape and nature conservation value.
+It is also recognised that the access here is a major constraint.

 All forms of new built development will be firmly resisted, as will the stationing of vehicles, caravans and boats.
 This includes sheds and similar structures; such engineering works as raised ground levels, road building, creation of moorings, cuts, paved tracks, hard-standings or quay headings.
 (In this context the stationing of boats excludes short-term halts of waterborne craft in the course of navigation.)